-The Executive Director of Finance and Deputy Chief Executive have a responsibility to highlight to members of the Charitable Funds Committee any changes to charity law and updates from the Charity Commission.
-These items are circulated to all members and included as an agenda item for the next meeting as they occur.
+The Executive Director of Finance and Deputy Chief Executive have a responsibility to highlight to members of the

 Acting for the Corporate Trustee the Charitable Funds Committee is responsible for the overall management of the Charitable Funds.
-Details of the Trustee's responsibilities are provided in the statement accompanying the attached accounts for the year.
+Details of the Trustee's responsibilities are provided in the statement accompanying the other trustee.